Michael Mukasey: Relationship with Rudy Giuliani

-Mukasey and Giuliani have been friends since working at the same law firm in the early 1970s.
-Mukasey pledged to recuse himself from cases involving Giuliani.
+Mukasey and Rudolph Giuliani have been friends since working at the same law firm in the early 1970s.

+Mukasey administered the oath of office to Mayor-elect Giuliani in 1994 and 1998.

+Mukasey pledged that as U.S. attorney general, he would recuse himself from cases involving Giuliani.
 Newspaper reports assumed that Mukasey would further recuse himself from cases involving Bernard Kerik, a former New York City police commissioner under Giuliani, who was under federal investigation for bribery and other offenses.
 However, neither presidential spokespersons nor Mukasey returned reporters' inquiries into whether Mukasey would recuse himself from the Kerik case.

-During Giuliani's 2008 presidential campaign, Mukasey's stepson, Marc, was assigned by Giuliani's campaign to block Kerik's legal defense team from interviewing witnesses that might assist his defense in an attempt to protect Giuliani from the Kerik case.
+After retiring from the bench, Mukasey made campaign contributions to Giuliani for president.
+Mukasey and his son, Marc Mukasey, were justice advisers to Giuliani's presidential campaign.
+During Giuliani's 2008 presidential campaign, Marc Mukasey was assigned by Giuliani's campaign to block Bernard Kerik's legal defense team from interviewing witnesses that might assist his defense in an attempt to protect Giuliani from the Kerik case.

 During an Oval Office meeting with Rudy Giuliani in 2017, Mukasey pressed Secretary of State Rex Tillerson for the release of the indicted Turkish-Iranian gold trader, Reza Zarrab.